WandRui/SLatK_imple/README.md

 #### ⚠️ **Partial Reproduction: LightGCN & XSimGCL**
 Results on graph-based models show inconsistencies:
 - **Issue**: SL@K improvements are significantly smaller than reported, sometimes underperforming baselines
+- **Training Loss Investigation**: After investigating training loss curves, we found that:
+  - **XSimGCL**: Often does not converge at 100 epochs, which may explain the different results compared to the original paper
+  - **LightGCN**: Already converges within 100 epochs, suggesting the model itself is not the primary issue
-- **Possible Causes**:
+- **Root Causes**:
-  1. Insufficient training (100 vs 200 epochs)
+  1. Insufficient training epochs for XSimGCL (100 vs 200 epochs)
-  2. Drastically reduced hyperparameter search space for SL@K
+  2. Drastically reduced hyperparameter search space for SL@K (~200 vs ~6000 combinations)
-  3. Potential convergence issues with graph models
+  3. Dataset sampling/cropping may have significant impact on result metrics
+  4. The narrowed search space and cropped datasets have a great impact on the final metrics

 ## 🔍 Critical Analysis